More Info or FAQ

 Here's a cobrahead, they come in a variety of styles/variations.

 You should care because this will directly affect you.
 Specifically, if a streetlight is near your house, then changes made to it can directly affect you by the light shining in, or glare when you're walking down the streets.

 I'll take action later.

 There isn't much time left!
-Get started now, or very soon, as a lot of them have already been changed out.
+Get started now, or very soon, as a lot of fixtures have already been changed out.

-You can also start by getting a non-LED streetlight and using it as a yardlight.
+You can also start by getting a non-LED yardlight and tell other people about it.